0bVdnt/Design-and-Analysis-of-Algorithms/Analyze-Algorithms/readme.md

 ### Creating Dataset

-To create a dataset and measure the execution time of an algorithm, compile and run
+To create a dataset and measure the execution time of an algorithm, compile and run createDataset.cpp:

-createDataset.cpp

-:

 ```sh
 g++ createDataset.cpp -o createDataset